MiriamKrausz/Minimal-API/README.md

 ## License

-All rights reserved to Miriam Kraus mk6764576@gmail.com
+All rights reserved to Miriam Krausz mk6764576@gmail.com